-The trail head as at the Gwongorella Picnic Ground.
-It is a lovely area with open space, picnic tables, BBQs and toilets.
+The trail head for the Purling Brook Falls walk is at the Gwongorella Picnic Ground.
+It is a lovely area with open space, picnic tables, BBQs and toilets and plenty of parking.
 From here the walk is well signed so it is an easy start through the eucalypt forest.
 If there is a lot of water around, you might be able to already hear the falls.

 There are a few things to look for at the start of the walk.
 You’ll see a sign for spotted quolls which got us excited about a possible sighting.
-There is also a giant fallen tree where you can get a close look at the amazing size of the forest trees.
-A bit further along is a name board that explains the meaning of the aboriginal names used in the park.
+There is also a giant fallen tree where you can get a close look at their amazing size.
+A bit further along is a board that explains the meaning of the aboriginal names used in the park.
 We stopped for a look and discovered Gwongorella means dancing water.

 Keep an eye out for wildlife in this top section.
 We spotted some red neck pademelons, but the highlight was seeing a thing called a land mullet.
-These jet black skinks are as think as your arm and when you haven’t seen one before, at first glance, you might think it is snake.
-They are the biggest of the skinks and are quite a sight.
+These jet black skinks are as think as your arm and when you haven’t seen one before, at first glance, you might think it is a snake.
+They are the biggest skink and are quite a sight.

 Further along you get to the top of Tanninaba Falls.
 Fallen trees and a modest amount of water meant it wasn’t the most spectacular sight for us.
 What was good though was the cocky guarding this part of the walk.
 It put on quite the show as we walked past.
 We could hear it still squawking at other walkers following behind us.